Devojuks/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that lists all files
+A script that prints the type of the file named iamafile